Geoffrey A. Hubbard

 Research focus

-Geoffrey Hubbard is a doctoral candidate in the School of Governance at the Technical University of Munich.
-His research focuses on societal resilience, addressing this area from technological, environmental, and political perspectives.
+Geoffrey Hubbard is a doctoral candidate in the School of Governance at the Technical University of Munich researching societal resilience from technological, environmental, and political perspectives.
+His doctoral research explores the origins and consequences of diverging biotechnology policies with a focus on cellular agriculture.

 Career

-Geoffrey holds an M.Sc. in Politics and Technology from the Technical University of Munich (TUM), and a BA in International Relations from Universidad Anahuac.
+Geoffrey holds an M.Sc. in Politics and Technology and a BA in International Relations.

 His work in academia has included, most recently, serving as director of the BA programme in International Strategic Management for the Anahuac-Coventry Universities partnership, as well as his position as adjunct lecturer teaching undergraduate courses at the intersection of technology and the social sciences.
 Beyond academia, Geoffrey has professional experience as a threat intelligence analyst and digitalisation consultant.